 “If there’s a book you really want to read, but it hasn’t been written yet, then you must write it.” ~Toni Morrison

-The incident shaped her future.
+The incident shaped my future.

-Before her husband passed away, he encouraged her to write about her experiences of workplace discrimination.
+Before my husband passed away, he encouraged me to write about my experiences of workplace discrimination.
 Instead, serendipity intervened.
-Elaine met Barbara “Dusty” roads and her friend Jean Montague, at the Sonoma County Family YMCA.
-She learned that Dusty was an American Airlines stewardess and union lobbyist who fought unfairness in the airline industry in the 50s and 60s…and won.
+I met Barbara “Dusty” Roads and her friend Jean Montague, at the Sonoma County Family YMCA.
+I learned that Dusty was an American Airlines stewardess and union lobbyist to Congress who fought unfairness in the airline industry in the 50s and 60s…and won.
 Dusty overturned the rule forbidding stewardesses to marry.
 She also tackled and abolished the unfair age regulation mandating the firing of stewardesses at age thirty-two (the airline industry felt they would be “too old” and unattractive to perform their job duties).
 Dusty’s charismatic leadership inspired stewardesses to stand up for their civil rights.

-Dusty inspired Elaine to write the book—Dusty’s biography, Fighting for Fairness in Flight.
-She spent the next few years interviewing and conducting research about Dusty’s life and is currently writing the book.
-Dusty’s life story is entertaining and an essential component of women’s history.
-Elaine hopes to ensure that Dusty’s legacy is never lost to time or neglect.
+Dusty inspired me to write her story—Dusty’s biography, Fighting for Fairness in Flight.
+I spent the next few years interviewing and conducting research about Dusty’s life and am currently writing the book, one I strongly feel must be written.
+Dusty’s story is entertaining and an essential component of women’s history.
+My goal is to ensure that Dusty’s legacy is never lost to time or neglect.

-Elaine’s short story about Dusty, “History in Our Midst,” was chosen for publication in the competitive 2017 Redwood Writers Anthology Sonoma: Stories of a Region and It’s People.
+My short story about Dusty, “History in Our Midst,” was chosen for publication in the competitive 2017 Redwood Writers Anthology Sonoma: Stories of a Region and It’s People.